inner-outer-space/de-zoomcamp-2024/1a-docker_sql/readme.md

 <br><br>

 #### CREATE A CONTAINER
-A container is an instance of an image that is created by running that image.
-If the image is not found in the local cache then docker will attempt to pull it from the Docker Hub repository.<br>
+When you run a Docker image, it creates a container, which is an independent instance of that image.
+If the specified image is not available in the local cache, Docker will automatically pull it from the Docker Hub repository (or another configured registry).<br>
 ```bash
 docker run -it ubuntu bash
 ```